The Last Word

 I think its clear.
 Murga is the father, that is not proven, but he is the only candidate, the only name discussed by the family.
 The women in the family kept the true story alive for more than 100 years.
 Elena is the mother.
 She was not allowed to be happy with the circumstances of the births, though she raised two exceptional people.
 Traven is a recreational liar probably beset with paranoia and other traits.
+Did he profit from this lie or was it just for fun?
 What did Esperanza know and when did she know it?
 I do not know, but the assumption is she lied, which makes the story all the more tragic for me and less interesting frankly.
 I want to wind it up and put it in its final simpler form.
 Why did Henry, a smart man, believe this foolish story?
-Why did Gabriel believe multiple lies, he was there and had the best access and intentions.
-Esperanza and Gabriel both think Traven is actually Mauricio Rathenau to their last day.
-Would it have ended differently for Esperanza if the truth had been told?
-Henry I believe had never met anyone who lied about their parents.
-He was in love.
-It changed with the dramatic results of 1943, he wasn't the same after that, wasn't that interested in re-playing that game, but he trusted.
+Why did Gabriel believe multiple lies?
+No one was closer to Esperanza.
+He had the best access and intentions.
+Why did Esperanza, Traven's closest associate, and Gabriel believe that Traven is actually Mauricio Rathenau, son of the German industrialist, to their last day?

 The letters from Esperanza 1950 and 1951 speak for her.
 They are her last word.